maria-S-456/angular-practice/readme.md

     It also starts the lite-server and launches the browser to run the application.

-Changes so far: Made Products stars clickable with text.
+Changes so far: Completed service for both Orders and Products